 This 63rd episode is titled Invested

-We’ve concluded a series of podcasts now on medieval monasticism and return to the narrative of the Church during the Middle Ages in Europe.
+We’ve just concluded a series on medieval monasticism and return to the narrative of the Church during the Middle Ages in Europe.

-Before we do however, let’s remember the story of Church History is much bigger than just what happened in Europe.
-Most treatments of church history spend most of their time on the Western Church & only touch the church in other places as it relates TO the Western narrative.
-We’re trying to broaden our horizons here a bit, although it’s tough because the source material for the history of the church beyond the Western realm is much slimmer.
-It isn’t that there isn’t any; there’s quite a bit – but it’s not presented in the popular format that commends a layman’s, as I am, format.
-So it’s thick wading through most of it.
+Before we do, let’s remember the story of Church History is much bigger than just what happened in Europe.
+Until recently, church history spent most its time on the Western Church and only touched other places as it related TO the Western narrative.
+We’re trying to broaden our horizons, although it’s tough because the source material for the history of the Church beyond the Western realm is much slimmer.
+It isn’t that there isn’t any; there’s quite a bit; but it’s not presented in the popular format that commends a layman’s format.
+And an historical layman is certainly what I am So it’s thick wading through most of it.

-We’ve got several themes & topics we need to develop.
+We have several themes and topics to develop.
 It’s going to take a few episodes to do so.
-The first we’ll look at, because it ends up becoming a recurring problem, is what’s called the Investiture Controversy.
+The first we’ll look at, because it ends up being a recurring problem, is what’s called the Investiture Controversy.

-This was a theological & political brueha that came about as a result of the intrinsic fusion of Church and State in Feudal Europe.
-Church officials like bishops & abbots had both religious & secular roles.
-Though they weren’t part of the official nobility, they did hold position in the very strict social structure of the Feudal system.
+This was a theological and political dustup that came about as a result of the fusion of Church and State in Feudal Europe.
+Church officials had both religious and secular roles.
+Though they weren’t part of the official nobility, they did hold positions in the very strict social structure of the Feudal system.
 Serfs didn’t just work the lands of the nobility.
 Many of them worked church lands and holdings.
 So, many bishops and abbots not only oversaw ecclesiastical duties, they were secular rulers.
-You can imagine how these church officials were torn in their loyalty between the Pope far off in Rome, and the much closer secular feudal lord, dukes, earls, counts, & barons, to say nothing of the emerging kings of Europe.
+You can imagine how these clerics were torn in their loyalty between the Pope far off in Rome, and the much closer secular feudal lord; whether a duke, earl, count, or baron, to say nothing of the emerging kings of Europe.

-Bear in mind that when the Roman Empire dissolved in the West, many times the role & responsibility of civil government fell to church officials.
-People generally WANTED them to step in & take over.
+When the Roman Empire dissolved in the West, the role and responsibility of civil government often fell to church officials.
+Most people wanted them to step in.
 So when feudalism took hold, it wasn’t a difficult transition for these religious leaders to be invested with the duties of secular rule.

-Though the details are different today, imagine you’re a church member for 30 years.
+Though the details are different today, imagine you’re a church member for thirty years.
 One day your pastor says he’s retiring.
-You expect your denomination or church board of elders to pick a new pastor.
-How surprised would you be to find out the local mayor picked your next pastor?
-Oh, and by the way; if you squawk about it – the Police will arrest and toss you in the city jail till you learn to shut your yap and go along with the new arrangement. è Welcome to lay investiture.
+You expect your denomination or elders to pick a new pastor.
+How surprised would you be to find out the local mayor picked your pastor?
+Oh, and by the way; if you squawk about it, the Police will arrest and toss you in jail till you learn to shut your yap and go along with the new arrangement. è Welcome to lay investiture.

-While Rome for the most part opposed Lay investiture, because administrating the Church all over Europe was such a monumental task, for centuries the Popes begrudgingly consented to allow secular rulers to assist in the appointment of high church officials.
-Some of these appointments were wise and provided good and godly men to lead the church and their domains.
-But other times, nepotism & crass pragmatism saw, at the best inept and at the worst, corrupt officials installed.
+While Rome for the most part opposed lay investiture, because administrating the Church all over Europe was a monumental task, for centuries the Popes begrudgingly consented to allow secular rulers to assist in the appointment of church officials.
+Some of these appointments were wise and provided good and godly men to lead the Church in their domain.
+Other times, nepotism and crass pragmatism saw, at the best inept and at the worst, corrupt officials installed.

-The issue became a controversy when the Popes decided to reign things in and required that church officials had to be appointed by the Church itself.
+The issue became a controversy when the Popes decided to reign things in and required that church officials be appointed by the Church itself.
 Secular rulers were no longer allowed to do so.
 But just because the Popes said “No” to lay investiture, didn’t mean secular rulers stopped.
-And that’s where the brueha kicks in.
+And that’s where the brueha kicked in.

 That’s the end of the story – a happy one, right?
 Not quite.